peteroupc/peteroupc.github.io/colorgen.md

 _Color difference_ algorithms are used to determine if two colors are similar.

 In this document, `COLORDIFF(color1, color2)` is a function that calculates a [_color difference_](https://en.wikipedia.org/wiki/Color_difference) (also known as "color distance") between two colors in the same color space, where the lower the number, the closer the two colors are.
 However, the meaning of the color difference depends on the color space of the two colors and how `COLORDIFF` is implemented.

-There are many ways to implement `COLORDIFF`, the color difference.
+Some ways to implement `COLORDIFF` are given in this section.

 **Euclidean distance.** One simple way is to use the Euclidean distance of the two colors, as shown in the following pseudocode.